The Children | NERV Staff | GEHIRN Staff | Other Characters | Extracanonical Characters

 - Wide-Eyed Idealist: As idealistic as one can get given the setting anyway.
 Her spiel on the wonders of technology becomes rather ironic given that technology begins to backfire on NERV from this point on in the series.
 Her interactions with others also give her a naively trusting demeanor.

 Voiced by: Hiro Yuki (Japanese), Matt Greenfield (ADV), Keith Burgess (movies), Daniel MK Cohen (VSI) (English)note

 A geeky, bespectacled computer technician in the command center and member of the Tactical Operations division; he is Misato Katsuragi's chief aide, and in love with her, but is too shy to approach her.
 She is aware of his feelings and feels no shame about manipulating him to gain information (or to do her laundry), but otherwise she sees him as a friend and contact.

-- Cannot Tell a Joke: The one time he does, it's not very funny and he makes it at the worst possible time which combined with not being very funny in the first place, dies on arrival.
+- Cannot Tell a Joke: The one time he does, it's not very funny and he makes it at the worst possible time, causing the joke to die on arrival.

 - Freudian Trio: With Maya and Aoba, Hyuga representing the ego, being quite a bit more passionate than Aoba but much more detached than Maya.

 - The Generic Guy: Fits this the best of anyone in the cast, seeming relatively mentally stable while lacking an interesting past or distinguishing characteristics.

 - Hopeless Suitor: Might have stood a chance with Misato if Kaji wasn't around.
 Key word being might.